rcmaehl/LinuxLiveUSBCreator/README.md

 - [ ] Improve distro compatibility
     - [ ] Use common download paths to allow any common distro to be downloaded
     - [ ] Use common locations of CRC/SHA values to validate downloads instead of hard coded values
+- [ ] Have updater check GitHub for updates